CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-bcmone-vital-view-blueprint.md

   <ul>
     <li>Once the blueprint completes successfully, you will receive an email stating that the blueprint build is complete.
 Please do not use the application until you have received this email notification.&nbsp;</li>
     <li>
       <p>Once the process has completed ­ you will need to determine the your IP address for the newly deployed host.
 If you navigate to the “Servers” panel and look for the IP addresses.
-Note the IP address, it will be required in future steps. &nbsp;See
+Note the IP address, it will be required in future steps.
+See
         the image below for help.</p>
     </li>
     <li><strong>Important</strong>: &nbsp;&nbsp;If you want to access Vital View from the internet you will need to manually add a Public IP address to the Vital View server via the CenturyLink Cloud control portal.
 To add a public IP please follow <a href="https://t3n.zendesk.com/entries/49195400-How-To-Add-Public-IP-to-Virtual-Machine">these instructions</a>.